Does Jira have an AI agent? A complete guide

 Rovo, Atlassian's native AI, assists with project management by breaking down ideas and summarizing project updates.
 For ITSM, it acts as a virtual agent, answering common questions and automating simple requests.
 It also aids AIOps by grouping alerts and providing quick incident information.

-Rovo isn’t available in Jira’s Free plan; its features are bundled into Standard, Premium, and Enterprise paid plans.
-Each tier provides a specific number of monthly "AI credits," increasing with higher-tier subscriptions.
-Pricing is per user per month, billed annually, and can be found on Atlassian’s official Jira pricing page.
+Rovo is available on Jira's Standard, Premium, and Enterprise paid plans, ensuring high-quality features for professional teams.
+Each tier provides a specific number of monthly "AI credits," which increase with higher-tier subscriptions.
+Pricing is per user per month, billed annually, and can be found on Atlassian's official Jira pricing page.

-Third-party tools like eesel AI can unify knowledge from over 100 sources beyond just Atlassian products, including Slack, Google Docs, and Zendesk.
-This comprehensive learning allows for more accurate and context-rich automation compared to a system limited to a single ecosystem.
-They also often provide robust simulation features for safe testing.
+Third-party tools like eesel AI work alongside Jira to unify knowledge from over 100 sources beyond the Atlassian ecosystem, including Slack, Google Docs, and Zendesk.
+This comprehensive learning allows for specialized context-rich automation that complements Jira's native strengths.
+They also often provide simulation features for safe testing before deployment.

-The best third-party AI agents offer a simulation mode where you can run the AI against thousands of your historical tickets or support conversations in a secure sandbox environment.
-This allows you to observe its exact responses, predict time savings, and fine-tune its behavior without impacting live operations.
+Many third-party AI agents offer a simulation mode where you can run the AI against thousands of your historical tickets or support conversations in a secure sandbox environment.
+This allows you to observe its exact responses, predict time savings, and fine-tune its behavior without impacting live operations, ensuring you go live with confidence.

 Absolutely.
 An AI agent can automate IT support by triaging and resolving common tickets like password resets instantly, freeing up your IT team.
 In software development, it can analyze bug reports, link related issues, or even break down large epics into smaller user stories, assisting both developers and project managers.